mariosorianojr/about/teaching.md

 permalink: /teaching/
 ---

 Through teaching, I aim to equip students with fundamental principles of scientific inquiry and transferable problem-solving skills.
 My approaches span the range of lectures and laboratory-style classes, hands-on coding sessions, and more recently, online courses.
 I am also actively involved with extracurricular teaching, mainly through writing workshops and language partnerships.
+I aspire to model excellence and inclusivity in my teaching practice inside and outside the classroom, and it is my hope that my teaching inspires students to reflect on how their unique identities, values, perspectives, and experiences are essential for solving today's complex challenges.
 <br/><br/>

 ### Yale Teaching Fellows Program